JalmarazMartn/ALSnippets/README.md

 # Test dependencies Snippet.
 Bring to your app.json file all test app dependencies when you type TtestDependencies.
 Tabstop for version.

+#Singleton Pattern
+This is a https://github.com/al-design-patterns/al.singleton snippet implementation.
+Pattern=Snippet!!

 # AL Navision/Business Central Notification Snippet
 This is a JSON Snippet to implement Notifications in AL Business Central.
 Create a new Codeunit with all the methods to create a new Notification in a very easy way.